Learn about First Nations, Inuit and Métis cultures as you sample and savour these Indigenous dishes and food products.

 Hungry for sustainably wild-caught fish from the pristine Arctic waters of Nunavut?
 If your answer is “Yes!” (mine is too), then check out First Fish, a unique non-profit social enterprise.
 First Fish sources delicious Arctic char and turbot from Inuit fishers in Pangnirtung on the coast of Baffin Island and Rankin Inlet, Nunavut.

-First Fish works with Toronto businesses to portion and smoke their harvest, which is found at farmer’s markets and on the menus of top local restaurants, including Canoe, Tea N Bannock and La Bettola di Terroni.
+First Fish works with Toronto businesses to portion and smoke their harvest, which is found at farmer’s markets and on the menus of top local restaurants, including Tea N Bannock, Cluny Bistro and La Bettola di Terroni.

 All of the company’s profits go back into supporting Inuit communities and sustainable fisheries.